Amazonia marine ecoregion: Physical setting

-The ecoregion is bounded on the west at the Brazil-French Guiana border, where the North Brazil Current splits splits - part continuing northwest as the Guiana Current, part turning north.
+The ecoregion is bounded on the west at the Brazil-French Guiana border, where the North Brazil Current splits - part continuing northwest as the Guiana Current, part turning north.
 850 miles to the southeast, the ecoregion transitions to the Northeastern Brazil marine ecoregion at the mouth of the Parnaiba River.
 The Amazonia ecoregion extends 200 miles offshore from the coast, covering the shelf and slope of the continental shelf.
 The bordering coast is low and flat, and characterized by mangrove forests of the Amapá mangroves terrestrial ecoregion, the sandy forests of the Northeastern Brazil restingas, and the Marajó várzea (floodplain forest) of the Amazon delta.
 Aside from the Amazon, the major rivers feeding the Amazonia marine region include the clearwater Tocantins River and the Mearim River.

 The continental shelf is relatively smooth and shallow, with a drop on the shelf about half-way to the north.
 The deepest point is -2047 m, and the average is -49 m.
 38% of the ecoregion is less than 200 meters in depth, and 54% is greater than 1,000 meters.
 Underneath the freshwater outflow of the Amazon is a carbonate reef structure, the Amazon Reef.
 This deep reef is colonized by sponges and other filter feeders, under conditions of low light and dense particulates.